yassserhabib/modsecurity-traefik-waf/README.md

-# ModSecurity + Traefik Integration
+# ModSecurity + Traefik WAF Integration

-This project demonstrates the integration of the ModSecurity Web Application Firewall (WAF) with Traefik using Docker.
+This project demonstrates the deployment and configuration of a Web Application Firewall (WAF) using ModSecurity integrated with Traefik in a containerized environment.

+The setup leverages the OWASP Core Rule Set (CRS) to detect and block common web attacks such as Cross-Site Scripting (XSS), SQL Injection, and malformed HTTP requests.

 ## 🔐 Key Features